evanwill/workshop-template-b/content/0-prep.md

 ---
-title: Prep
+title: Workshop Prep
-nav: true
+nav: Prep
+topics: GitHub; Optional Software
 ---

-# Workshop Prep

 To create your own materials using `workshop-template-b`, please create a free [GitHub account](https://github.com/join) if you do not have one already.
 Basic familiarity with the GitHub web interface will be helpful.